ReDI-School/ux_ui_bootcamp/projects/03_web_application/README.md

 ### 3. Milestone - Usability Test & Documentation

-It is vital to validate our proposals, especially with products built from scratch.
-Plan your unmoderated usability tests to obtain user information that supports the design decisions you made experimentally.
-Furthermore, in this milestone you set up a documentation of your project.
+It is important to validate your proposal, especially when you design a product from scratch.
+That's why, in this third milestone, you perform an unmoderated usability test.
+The goal is to obtain information about the user interacting with your product that supports your design decisions.
+To finish your project and this milestone, you create a project documentation and add it to your Portfolio.
 It's important to take the time to document each one as a case study from a technical perspective.
-The goal is to capture the challenges you faced, insigths you gathered, your approach (high level discussion guide, user selection criteria) and why you chose the approach.
+The goal is to capture the challenges you faced, the insights you gathered, your approach (high-level discussion guide, user selection criteria), and why you chose the approach.

 **Deliverables:**